The Croods: A New Age: Plot

-The Croods, Guy, and their pets Chunky and Douglas roam their new homeland, fighting off dangerous creatures as they look for a place to permanently settle.
+The Croods, Guy, and their pets Belt, Chunky, and Douglas roam their new homeland, fighting off dangerous creatures as they look for a place to permanently settle.
 Grug, the family patriarch, is increasingly concerned about the budding romance between Guy and his daughter, Eep, fearing they might leave the rest of the family behind.

 The Croods' journey takes an unexpected turn when Grug discovers a massive wall and leads the family over it into a paradise-like land on the other side.
 They are quickly captured by the land's owners, Phil and Hope Betterman, modern humans who were friends with Guy's late parents and are now technologically advanced.
 They release the Croods, but behave condescendingly towards them.
 Believing that Guy would be better off with them, Phil and Hope devise a plan to get him to leave Eep and the Croods.

 Grug's time with the Bettermans becomes uncomfortable.
 As Phil takes him into his man cave, a sauna, he is manipulated by Phil who believes that Guy should stay with them while Eep stays with her family.
 Hope also tries to manipulate Ugga, Grug's wife, but fails, and Grug and Ugga consider leaving.
 Eep discovers that Phil and Hope's daughter, Dawn, has never been outside the walls.
 Eep persuades Dawn to escape with her for a joyride using Chunky, but their adventure goes awry, leaving them both disheveled.
 Upon their return, Guy scolds Eep for her recklessness, leading to a falling out between them.